 - Ensure a wide range of effective and innovative learning and teaching approaches are employed by staff that are based on current research

-- recognise progress, achievements and successes
+- Celebrate and recognise achievements and successes in learning

-- support the social, emotional and physical needs of the students
+- Support the social, emotional and physical needs of the students